-Sex addiction is a term that describes any sexual behaviour that feels ‘out of control’.
-It’s not the behaviour itself that defines it as an addiction but rather the dependency on it to numb out negative emotions and difficult experiences.
-As with all addictions, most people with sex addiction will have tried to stop or limit their behaviour on many occasions – but in spite of continuing harmful consequences to self and others, they can’t reliably stay stopped.
+Compulsive sexual behaviour disorder, hypersexuality or sex addition are all terms that describe any sexual behaviour that feels ‘out of control’.
+It’s not the behaviour itself that defines it as an compulsion but rather the dependency on it to numb out negative emotions and difficult experiences.
+As with all compulsions, most people will have tried to stop or limit their behaviour on many occasions – but in spite of continuing harmful consequences to self and others, they can’t reliably stay stopped.

 What are the issues for partners?

-Finding out that your partner is a sex or pornography addict is devastating for most partners.
+Finding out that your partner has a compulsion for sex or pornography can feel devastating .
 Not only do partners experience the betrayal and deceit that often accompanies an affair, but they may also have to face a future with a partner living in recovery from addiction.
-Most partners have absolutely no idea that their partner is an addict until it is either disclosed or discovered, so shock is the first and most intense emotion.
+Often partners have absolutely no idea that their partner is an addict until it is either disclosed or discovered, so shock is the first and most intense emotion.
 Along with that are feelings of anger, shame, self-doubt, loss and fear.

-How do you know if your partner is a sex addict?
+How do you know if your partner has a sexual compulsion?

-It’s impossible to know if someone is a sex addict without a thorough assessment with a sex therapist, but warning signs include increasing secrecy, isolation, moodiness and avoidance of couple, family and social responsibilities.
+It’s difficult to know if someone is compulsion to sex without a thorough assessment by a trained professional such as sex therapist, but warning signs include increasing secrecy, isolation, moodiness and avoidance of couple, family and social responsibilities.
 There may be increased irritability, tiredness, depression and anxiety and some couples notice an impact on their sex life such as erectile difficulties or avoiding sex.
 But do remember there are many explanations for all of these behaviours so it’s important not to jump to conclusions.
 However, if you know your partner has struggled with addictions in the past and you also know that they use pornography – it may be worth asking if their pornography use has increased or become problem for them.

 What should you do if you think you or your partner has a problem?